justjam2013/homebridge-virtual-accessories/README.md

 -   The Humidifier/Dehumidifier accessory is not properly rendered in Homebridge UI.
 Homebrige UI currently is unable to differentiate between Humidifier-only, Dehumidifier-only, and Humidifier-Dehumidifier accessories, but HomeKit renders it correctly.
 -   The Heater/Cooler accessory is not properly rendered in Homebridge UI.
 Homebrige UI currently is unable to differentiate between Heater-only, Cooler-only, and Heater-Cooler accessories, but HomeKit renders it correctly.
--   The Speaker accessory is not propery rendered in Homebridge UI.
-Homebrige UI currently does not differentiate between Active and Muted properties and once the speaker is switched off, it is unable to switch it back on again.

 #### Issues with underlying frameworks: